‘THE SAGE’-Klein’s Online Newsletter—NOVEMBER 2017

 CALENDAR OF EVENTS:

-The new 2017 FTD Calendar is available beginning mid-November at our checkout.
+The new 2018 FTD Calendar is available at our checkout.
 These beautiful, flower-filled calendars are free.
 No purchase necessary.

-Watch for great specials on all remaining spring bulbs.
+Watch for great specials on all remaining spring bulbs while supplies last.
 November is the perfect month for planting next spring’s bloomers.
 Selection becomes limited and includes daffodils, tulips, crocus and more.
 Sale does not include paperwhites, amaryllis, forcing hyacinths and gift boxes.

 November 11–Veterans’ Day

-November 18 thru November 20–KLEIN’S CUSTOMER APPRECIATION DAYS.
+November 17 thru November 19–KLEIN’S OPEN HOUSE WEEKEND.
 Enter a winter wonderland filled with holiday plants and gift ideas.
 Let us inspire you with our extensive collection of gift ideas and ornaments for all your decorating needs.
-Free refreshments on hand and receive Double Rewards Points on all applicable purchases!
-See above for event details.
+Free refreshments on hand and receive Double Rewards Points on all applicable purchases on Saturday and Sunday (Nov.
+18 & 19)!

-November 26—Small Business Saturday.
-In our appreciation for supporting our small and local business, Klein’s will give you a $20 gift on future purchases for all purchases of $100 or more.
+November 25—Small Business Saturday.
+In our appreciation for supporting our small and local business, Klein’s will give you a $20 gift on future purchases (January 1-March 31) for all purchases of $100 or more.

 ‘THE FLOWER SHOPPE’: